-Attendance & preparation (required to pass this course)
+1. Attendance & preparation (required to pass this course)

 Ursinus College is committed to providing a particular educational experience that relies upon student engagement and in person instruction.
-It is anticipated that all classes in Spring 2022 will take place in person.
-Remote class sessions will occur only in extenuating and short-term circumstances.
 In keeping with a strong liberal arts tradition that encourages active learning and complete participation in the education process, Ursinus College expects students to attend class unless you are sick.
 In that case:

-- · If you feel unwell, please do not come to class, but email me before class to make alternative arrangements. - · If you are unable to attend class due to isolation, please email me to make alternative arrangements.
+- · If you feel unwell, please do not come to class, but email me before class to make alternative arrangements. - · If you are unable to attend class due to isolating while ill, please email me to make alternative arrangements.

-Excessive non-health related absences result in lower grades, up to the grade of F. The Office of Academic Affairs, the Office of Student Affairs, and the Wellness Center do not provide excused absences from class.
-The Institute for Student Success (ISS) is here to support you if you are experiencing significant health problems or other issues that may prevent you from performing adequately in your academic work.
-If you require this support in working with me during POL-359, please contact the ISS coordinator, Stephanie Stefanik (sstefanik@ursinus.edu; 610-409-3400).
-To discuss reasonable accommodations, please contact Dr. Dee Singley (dsingley@ursinus.edu).
+Excessive non-health related absences result in lower grades, up to the grade of F. I, and the Institute for Student Success (ISS) are all here to support you if you are experiencing significant health problems or other issues that may prevent you from performing adequately in your academic work.
+If you find yourself in that situation, let's talk right away!